 North Dakota History and Accuracy of Criminal Records

 The accuracy of the data of criminal records depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
 North Dakota criminal records archives usually tend to go back as far as the 1970s when criminal and arrest data started to be centralized and compiled into an organized database much like we use today.
-Accuracy was more commonly affected by the human error in the past, but in the 1990s the quality and accuracy of recordkeeping improved exponentially due to the advent of the computer, so the information provided on StateRecords.org will vary from person to person.
+Accuracy was more commonly affected by the human error in the past, but in the 1990s the quality and accuracy of recordkeeping improved exponentially due to the advent of the computer.
+As a result of this, the information provided on StateRecords.org may vary from person to person.

 North Dakota Megan’s Law

-The offender against Children: homicide offenses (all); assault (felony only); aggravated assault; terrorizing; stalking (felony only); kidnapping; felonious restraint; removal of a child from the state in violation of custody decree; prostitution (all offenses); and criminal child abuse.
+It is also mandated for the following offenses against children: homicide offenses (all); assault (felony only); aggravated assault; terrorizing; stalking (felony only); kidnapping; felonious restraint; removal of a child from the state in violation of custody decree; prostitution (all offenses); and criminal child abuse.